Kandet Diawara

-Kandet Diawara (born 10 February 2000) is a professional footballer who plays as a winger for German club 1.
-FC Magdeburg.
+Kandet Diawara (born 10 February 2000) is a professional footballer who plays as a winger for club Troyes.
 Born in France, he plays for the Guinea national team.

 Club career

 Diawara is a youth product of RC Lille Bois Blancs, Iris Club Lambersar, and Lens.
 He began his senior career with Lens' reserves in 2018, but was released by them in the summer of 2020 due to issues arising from the COVID-19 pandemic.
 He joined the Cypriot club POX FC in January 2021, where he also played for their reserves.
 He was then signed to APOEL FC on 9 August 2021, where he ended up making his professional debut.
 He joined Enosis Neon Paralimni on loan for the 2022–23 season.
 On 4 July 2023, he returned to France with newly promoted side Le Havre until 2026.

 On 30 January 2024, Diawara was loaned to Concarneau in Ligue 2.

 On 7 August 2025, Diawara moved to 1.
 FC Magdeburg in German 2.
 Bundesliga.

+On 2 February 2026, Diawara returned to France and signed with Troyes in Ligue 2.